Silver Price Today (XAG/USD) – Live Chart & Analysis

 What Drives the Silver Price

-• Industrial Demand (Solar, AI, EVs) — Silver’s unmatched electrical and thermal conductivity makes it essential for photovoltaic cells, AI data centers, semiconductors, and electric vehicles.
-Solar alone consumed over 25% of global silver supply in 2024, and demand continues to accelerate.
+• Industrial demand: solar, AI, and EVs — Silver’s unmatched electrical and thermal conductivity makes it irreplaceable in photovoltaic cells, AI data centre components, semiconductor packaging, and electric vehicle electronics.
+Solar alone consumed over 25 percent of global silver supply in 2025, and demand continues to accelerate as governments push toward net-zero targets.
+Unlike gold’s demand, which is predominantly financial and decorative, silver’s industrial demand creates a direct link between economic growth and price.

-• US Dollar Strength — Silver is priced in USD, so a weaker dollar makes silver cheaper for international buyers, boosting demand.
-The dollar declined approximately 10% in 2025, supporting silver’s rally.
+• US dollar strength — Silver is priced in US dollars on global markets.
+A weaker dollar makes silver cheaper for international buyers, boosting demand.
+The dollar declined approximately 10 percent through 2025, supporting silver’s rally.
+In 2026, the dollar has strengthened on safe-haven flows related to the Iran war, partially offsetting silver’s geopolitical premium.

 Silver vs Gold — Comparison